MICHEL MARTIN, Host:

 MARTIN: Sheryl WuDunn is co-author of "Half the Sky: Turning Oppression into Opportunity for Women Worldwide."
 She happens to be the first Asian-American to win one of journalism's top prizes, the Pulitzer Prize.
 She's now a senior managing director at Mid-Market Securities, which offers investment services to middle market companies, including those found and run by women.
 And she was kind enough to join us from our bureau in New York.
 Sheryl WuDunn, thank you so much for joining us.

 WUDUNN: Thank you, Michel, it was a pleasure.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.